 Chau dance is believed to be over a century old practice.
 It is the lifestyle art form of this area.
 The lives of the bearers of this tradition have been intrinsically linked with the jungles they dwelled.
 With time and an ever changing landscape where human habitations took over the jungles, the dance form went through the crisis of the changing context.
 Nuances of the dance form like tiger, monkey or deer dance steps were almost forgotten.
 Thankfully, the efforts of the local exponents have achieved the desired results of reviving the lost traditions.
 Chau Masks of Charida have been witness to this crisis and evolution.
 Traditionally the masks mainly portrayed mythological figures like goddess Durga, Ganesh and Demons.
 They also depicted animal and bird heads like peacock, tiger, monkey, lion etc. But these days they are also creating home décor and lifestyle items.

-A 3 day village fair "Chau Mukhosh Festival" along with folk festival was celebrated at Charida on December 16 - 18, 2016 promoting community led heritage tourism.
+A 3 day village fair "Chau Mukhosh Festival" along with folk festival will be celebrated at Charida on December 15 - 17, 2017 promoting community led heritage tourism.